 Samsung Ultra-Slim External CD DVD±R/RW

 A lot of people are moving away from internally mounted optical drives, and it’s easy to see why!
-This one is definitely one of the cheaper & better options to consider.
+This one is definitely one of the cheaper & better external optical drives to consider.
 View

 When you’re picking parts to build yourself a gaming PC there are lots of things to consider.
 For instance, do you plan on upgrading it in the future?
 Do you just want what you can get now, or do you want to eventually overclock your processor?
 Each path gives you a lot of new things to consider to effectively balance price with performance.
 But, why do all that when you could have me do it for you?!